 Sweden's social security system is primarily funded by statutory contributions, from the employer and employees, under the national basic pension and insurance plan.

-Many employers supplement these contributions with payments under occupational based agreements with their employees.
+Many employers supplement these contributions with payments under occupational based arrea with payments under occupational based agreements with their employees.